 Availability Payments

-CMPs with capacity obligations will be paid a monthly availability payment to provide auction capacity.
+CMPs with capacity obligation will be paid a monthly availability payment based on their capacity obligation for providing auction capacity.
 The IESO uses charge type 1314 “Capacity Obligation – Availability Payment” to settle the availability payments to CMPs.

-1.6.26.2A Payments for Test Activation and Emergency Operating State Activations
+1.6.26.2A Out of Market Payments for Dispatch Test Activations and Emergency Operating State Activations

-Hourly demand response resources will be compensated when they are activated out of market to provide demand response capacity either for a test activation or an activation leading up to or during an emergency operating state pursuant to Market Rules, Chapter 9, Section 4.7J.5.
+Hourly demand response resources will be compensated when they are activated out of market to provide demand response capacity either for a capacity auction dispatch test activation or an activation leading up to or during an emergency operating state pursuant to Market Rules, Chapter 9, Section 4.7J.5.

 Please refer to the IESO Charge Types and Equations and the section 1.6.26.3.1 below for the calculation of these payments.

-For each hour of the test activation or an activation leading up to or during an emergency operating state, the capacity auction resource will receive a payment based on the measured demand response capacity.
-Payments related to out of market test activations will be based on a pre-determined rate and the measured demand response capacity.
-Payments related to an out of market activation leading up to and/or during an emergency operating state will be based on the measured demand response capacity and the difference between submitted real-time demand response energy bids cost and Hourly Ontario Energy Price as applicable for each hour of the activation.
+For each hour of the capacity auction dispatch test activation or an activation leading up to or during an emergency operating state, the capacity auction resource will receive a payment based on the measured demand response capacity.
+Payments related to capacity auction dispatch test activations will be based on a pre-determined rate and the measured demand response capacity.
+Payments related to an out of market activation leading up to or during an emergency operating state will be based on the measured demand response capacity and the difference between submitted real-time demand response energy bids cost and Hourly Ontario Energy Price as applicable for each hour of the activation.

-The measured demand response capacity for each hour shall be capped at the lesser of the capacity obligation, HDR resource’s registered capability, maximum quantity of the demand response energy bid for the resource, and the quantity of auction capacity that the resource was activated for.
+The measured demand response capacity for each hour shall be capped at the lesser of the capacity obligation, the HDR resource’s registered capability, the maximum quantity of the demand response energy bid for the resource, and the quantity of auction capacity that the resource was activated for.

 For greater clarity, if measurement data for any interval is missing (i.e. measurement data was not submitted to the IESO), the payment for that hour will be $0.

-The IESO uses charge type 1320 “Capacity Obligation – Out of Market Activation Payment” to compensate HDR resources when they are activated for a test or during an emergency operating state.
+The IESO uses charge type 1320 “Capacity Obligation – Out of Market Activation Payment” to compensate HDR resources when they are activated for a capacity auction dispatch test or event emergency operating state activation.

 Non-Performance Charges